gtk-rs/gtk4-rs/book/src/gobject_signals.md

 GObject signals are a system for registering callbacks for specific events.
 For example, if we press on a button, the "clicked" signal will be emitted.
-We only need to connect a callback to the "clicked" signal and it will be called whenever the button has be clicked on.
+We only need to connect a callback to the "clicked" signal, which will be called whenever the button has be clicked on.
 `gtk-rs` provides convenience methods for all widgets to do exactly that.
 In our "Hello World" example we connected the "clicked" signal to a closure which sets the label of the button to "Hello World" as soon as it gets called.